-All of the sweets that I purchase and sell are the best you can find and from the top suppliers, such as: Haribo, Candy King, Kingsway, Barratt, Vidal and Taverners.
-I currently have over 50 options to choose from.
+All of the sweets that we purchase and sell are the best quality from the top suppliers, such as: Haribo, Candy King, Kingsway, Barratt, Vidal and Taverners.
+We currently have over 80 options to choose from.

 Being environmentally friendly is also extremely important to me.
 The stand-up pouches that I use are eco-friendly and compostable.
 The boxes and shredded paper that I use for the postal orders are also recyclable.
 As I expand, I aim to source as many eco options as possible.
 I also use a small family business locally to design and print my stickers and cards, as well as the building of my website.